Project Details

 Located just east of the National Czech & Slovak Museum & Library, the 12th Avenue Pump Station in Cedar Rapids, Iowa, is a major piece of the city’s $750 million permanent flood control system.

-This new pump station is the largest in Cedar Rapids, with four 42-inch vertical mixed-flow pumps capable of moving more than 145,000 gallons per minute.
+This new pump station is the largest in Cedar Rapids, with two 42-inch vertical mixed-flow pumps capable of moving more than 145,000 gallons per minute.
 Its companion detention basin allows the station to store and release peak stormwater flows more efficiently, reducing long-term operational costs and footprint.

 As part of the sitework package, Wendler crews also installed a complex storm sewer network with multiple pipe sizes, stabilized the riverbank with riprap, and coordinated paving and landscaping activities tied to the relocation of Riverside Park and a new skatepark—all essential parts of the city’s broader flood mitigation and neighborhood revitalization efforts.